pratyushpratiksinha/Weather/README.md

 # Weather Project README

-This README provides an overview and instructions for the Weather Project.
 The Weather Project is a user-friendly mobile application that provides real-time weather information for iOS devices.
+This README.md file serves as a guide to help you understand how to use the app effectively and provides information about its features and functionality.

 ## Table of Contents